Spain's Codere in debt talks to avoid insolvency

 Codere posted a 93 million euro loss for the first nine months of 2013.
 Its core profit of 172.3 million euros, or earnings before interest, taxes, depreciation and amortization (EBITDA), was down nearly 27 percent from the year before. ($1 = 0.7322 euro)

-Reporting by Sarah White in Madrid; Additional reporting by Greg Roumelioris in New York; Editing by Tom Pfeiffer and Steve Orlofsky
+Reporting by Sarah White in Madrid; Additional reporting by Greg Roumelioris in New York; Editing by Tom Pfeiffer, Steve Orlofsky and Andre Grenon